WOMEN GO TRAVEL

 We rise early today for a unique blend of nature, wellness, and culture with an exclusive early morning experience at Nahargarh Biological Park.
 We begin with a scenic 2.5 km jungle trek, leading us to a peaceful mountain top where a one hour guided yoga session awaits, set against stunning 360 degree forest views.
 After yoga, we unwind with a wholesome picnic breakfast in this tranquil setting.

 Next, we have the opportunity to visit an ancient forest village to enjoy traditional tea with a local family and engage in authentic cultural exchanges.
 Our journey continues with a downhill trek to a historic water body hidden in the jungle, crossing scenic hillocks on the way to the rarely explored rear side of the majestic Amer Fort.
-The morning concludes with a visit to the nearby Anokhi Museum, renowned for its dedication to preserving traditional Indian hand block printing and crafts, offering a fascinating insight into India’s rich artisan heritage.
-We can explore the museum further at our own pace.

 In the afternoon, we embark on a culinary adventure through Jaipur’s streets aboard a Pink Rickshaw, courtesy of the Pink City Rickshaw Co.
-This initiative not only offers a unique way to explore the city but also empowers around 200 women from lowincome households by providing them with meaningful employment opportunities and steady income, contributing to their economic independence and community development.
+This initiative not only offers a unique way to explore the city but also empowers around 200 women from low income households by providing them with meaningful employment opportunities and steady income, contributing to their economic independence and community development.
 Starting from our hotel, we savour mouthwatering kachoris at Kachoriwala near Lassiwala, refresh with sweet lassi on MI Road, indulge in treats at Mahavir Rabriwala in Choti Choupad, and finish with some of Jaipur’s finest kulfi at Siyaram Kulfiwala.

-We end our day with a lively Bollywood dance class, where we let loose and groove to the energetic beats of vibrant Bollywood music.
+We end our day with a lively Bollywood dance class, where we let loose and groove to the energetic beats of vibrant Bollywood music!

 Day 8: Jaipur to Chandelaogarh